gustavo-iniguez-goya/flickr-uploader/README.md

   -fd FILE_DESCRIPTION, --file-description FILE_DESCRIPTION
                         file description
-  -t TAGS, --tags TAGS  One or more tags for all the files (use quotes if needed) -n ALBUM, --album ALBUM
+  -t TAGS, --tags TAGS  One or more tags for all the files (use quotes if needed) -n ALBUMS, --albums ALBUMS
-                        Name of the set (use quotes if needed) -ad ALBUM_DESCRIPTION, --album-description ALBUM_DESCRIPTION
+                        Name of the albums to add photos to, separated by commas (,) -ad ALBUM_DESCRIPTION, --album-description ALBUM_DESCRIPTION
                         Album description
   -df, --delete-after-upload
                         Delete each file after upload -ig IGNORE_PATTERN, --ignore-pattern IGNORE_PATTERN
-                        Ignore files with these patterns, separated by , For example: "hdr*,a*,.*jpg" -pf PUBLIC_PHOTOS, --public-photos PUBLIC_PHOTOS
+                        Ignore files with these patterns, separated by commas (,).
+For example: "hdr*,a*,.*jpg" -pf PUBLIC_PHOTOS, --public-photos PUBLIC_PHOTOS
-                        public or private photos
+                        public (1) or private (0, default) photos
 ```